Stegosauria: Armor and ornamention

-Many basal stegosaurs like Gigantspinosaurus and Huayangosaurus have been discovered with parascapular spines, or spines emerging from the shoulder region.
-Among stegosaurids, only Kentrosaurus has been found with parascapular spines, which project posteriorly out of the lower part of the shoulder plates.
-These spines are long, rounded and comma-shaped in lateral view and have an enlarged base.
-Loricatosaurus was also believed to have a parascapular spine, but Maidment et al. (2008) observed that the discovered specimen, from which the spine is described, has a completely different morphology than the parascapular spine specimens of other stegosaurs.
-They suggest it may be a fragmentary tail spine instead.
-Stegosaurids also lack lateral scute rows that run longitudinally on either side of the trunk in Huayangosaurus and ankylosaurs, indicating yet another secondary loss of a plesiomorphic characters.
+Many stegosaurs, including Gigantspinosaurus and Kentrosaurus, have been discovered with parascapular spines, or spines emerging from the shoulder region, which project posteriorly out of the lower part of the shoulder plates.
+These spines are long, rounded, and comma-shaped in lateral view and have an enlarged base.
+Stegosaurids also lack lateral scute rows that run longitudinally on either side of the trunk in Huayangosaurus and ankylosaurs, indicating yet another secondary loss of a plesiomorphic character.
 However, the absence of lateral scutes as well as pre-maxillary teeth mentioned above are not specifically diagnostic of stegosaurids, since these features are also present in some other stegosaurians, whose phylogenetic relationships are unclear.

 The discovery of an impression of the skin covering the dorsal plates has implications for all possible functions of stegosaurian plates.
 Christiansen and Tschopp (2010) found that the skin was smooth with long, parallel, shallow grooves indicating a keratinous structure covering the plates.
 The addition of beta-keratin, a strong protein, would indeed allow the plates to bear more weight, suggesting they may have been used for active defense.
-A keratinous covering would also allow greater surface area for the plates to be uses as a mating display structures, which could be potentially coloured like the beaks of modern birds.
-At the same time this finding implies that the use of plates for thermo-regulation may be less likely because the keratinous covering would make heat transfer from the bone highly ineffective.
+A keratinous covering would also allow greater surface area for the plates to be used as mating display structures, which could be potentially coloured like the beaks of modern birds.
+At the same time, this finding implies that the use of plates for thermo-regulation may be less likely because the keratinous covering would make heat transfer from the bone highly ineffective.